moderato-app/talk/README.md

 * [elevenlabs-go](https://github.com/haguro/elevenlabs-go): A Go API client library for the ElevenLabs speech synthesis
 * [r3labs/sse](https://github.com/r3labs/sse/): Server Sent Events server and client for Golang platform.

+#### UI

+* [WikiArt.org](https://www.wikiart.org): Wikiart.org is a great place to find art online.
+Some wallpapers of this project come from WikiArt.org
+* [grainy-gradients](https://github.com/cjimmy/grainy-gradients): Thanks to cjimmy for his amazing tutorial on noise and gradient background

 We would also like to thank all other open-source projects and communities not listed here for their valuable contributions to our project.